 For obvious reasons, steer clear of any trademarked names or expressions

 Try to think long-term.
 Do you want to expand your business into new areas, or offer new services in the future?
-If so, don’t focus your name choices based solely on what you business offers right now
+If so, don’t focus your name choices based solely on what your business offers right now

 You may decide to use brand names for business purposes, or if you run several businesses through a single company, so your choice of company name is likely to be of secondary importance to your brand naming